William Blair Investment Management LLC Purchases 640,128 Shares of NorthWestern Co. (NASDAQ:NWE)

 Several other large investors also recently added to or reduced their stakes in the stock.
 Royal Bank of Canada grew its position in NorthWestern by 3.7% during the second quarter.
 Royal Bank of Canada now owns 81,179 shares of the company’s stock worth $4,888,000 after buying an additional 2,925 shares in the last quarter.
 New York State Teachers Retirement System boosted its holdings in shares of NorthWestern by 11.4% in the 3rd quarter.
 New York State Teachers Retirement System now owns 71,277 shares of the company’s stock worth $4,084,000 after purchasing an additional 7,306 shares in the last quarter.
 Blueshift Asset Management LLC purchased a new position in shares of NorthWestern in the 2nd quarter worth about $429,000.
 Metropolitan Life Insurance Co NY boosted its holdings in shares of NorthWestern by 104,995.5% in the 2nd quarter.
 Metropolitan Life Insurance Co NY now owns 23,121 shares of the company’s stock worth $1,392,000 after purchasing an additional 23,099 shares in the last quarter.
 Finally, Vanguard Group Inc. boosted its holdings in shares of NorthWestern by 1.4% in the 2nd quarter.
 Vanguard Group Inc. now owns 5,213,585 shares of the company’s stock worth $313,962,000 after purchasing an additional 71,934 shares in the last quarter.
 Institutional investors own 92.18% of the company’s stock.

 NWE has been the subject of a number of recent research reports.
 KeyCorp lowered their target price on NorthWestern from $71.00 to $68.00 and set an “overweight” rating for the company in a research note on Thursday, January 13th.
-Barclays lowered NorthWestern from an “equal weight” rating to an “underweight” rating and set a $71.00 price target for the company. in a research report on Tuesday, November 16th.
+Zacks Investment Research lowered NorthWestern from a “hold” rating to a “sell” rating in a research report on Wednesday, December 29th.
 Wells Fargo & Company lowered NorthWestern from an “overweight” rating to an “equal weight” rating and upped their price target for the company from $58.00 to $59.00 in a research report on Monday, December 13th.
-Finally, Zacks Investment Research lowered NorthWestern from a “hold” rating to a “sell” rating in a research report on Wednesday, December 29th.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of $65.33.
+Finally, Barclays lowered NorthWestern from an “equal weight” rating to an “underweight” rating and set a $71.00 target price for the company. in a research report on Tuesday, November 16th.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the stock.
+According to MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $65.33.

 The firm also recently announced a quarterly dividend, which was paid on Friday, December 31st.
 Shareholders of record on Wednesday, December 15th were paid a dividend of $0.62 per share.
 The ex-dividend date of this dividend was Tuesday, December 14th.
 This represents a $2.48 annualized dividend and a yield of 4.28%.
 NorthWestern’s dividend payout ratio is 67.03%.